Fi3M Stories: How Heather Learned Italian in 90 Days

-As the Head Coach for Add1, I have the opportunity to watch thousands of language learners do incredible things as they push themselves to learn a new language in just 90 days..
+As the Head Coach for the Fluent in 3 Months Challenge, I have the opportunity to watch thousands of language learners do incredible things as they push themselves to learn a new language in just 90 days..

-Every time I lead an Add1, it gives me a thrill of excitement to see our students achieve a 15-minute conversation at the end of Add1.
+Every time I lead a challenge, it gives me a thrill of excitement to see our students achieve a 15-minute conversation at the end of the challenge

-One Add1 student whose results really stuck in my mind was Heather Snodgrass, who joined Add1 because she wanted to commit to learning Italian, and actually use the language in real conversations.
+One student whose results really stuck in my mind was Heather Snodgrass, who joined the challenge because she wanted to commit to learning Italian, and actually use the language in real conversations.

 - How she found an inner drive to learn Italian (it all started with a short film)

 - The language learning strategies Heather applied to reach a 21-minute conversation in Italian after 90 days

 - The exact tools Heather used to develop her Italian skills

 - What Heather loved about creating videos for the Fi3M Challenge (plus what she found difficult about making the videos)

 - How Heather dealt with difficult life situations that came up while she was learning Italian

 - Heather’s biggest takeaway from completing the Fi3M Challenge, plus her advice for new students.